-- Professionals whose role involves frontline care were significantly more likely to identify preventing and treating malnutrition as a high priority than those whose role does not involve frontline care (33 per cent and 20 per cent respectively). - Senior staff and those with financial responsibility were more likely to consider this issue a low priority. - Overall, 47 per cent of health and care professionals felt confident in their knowledge and skills to identify and treat older people at risk of malnutrition, increasing to 60 per cent for those respondents whose role involves front line care. - 51 per cent of health and social care professionals stated that tackling malnutrition was a high or medium priority. - Unfortunately, 54 per cent didn't know if services were in place to tackle malnutrition, 55 per cent didn't know about support services and 61 per cent were unaware of a pathway to tackle malnutrition.
+- Professionals whose role involves frontline care were significantly more likely to identify preventing and treating malnutrition as a high priority than those whose role does not involve frontline care (33% and 20% respectively). - Senior staff and those with financial responsibility were more likely to consider this issue a low priority. - Overall, 47% of health and care professionals felt confident in their knowledge and skills to identify and treat older people at risk of malnutrition, increasing to 60% for those respondents whose role involves front line care. - 51% of health & social care professionals stated that tackling malnutrition was a high or medium priority. - Unfortunately, 54% didn't know if services were in place to tackle malnutrition, 55% didn't know about support services and 61% were unaware of a pathway to tackle malnutrition.

 The level of awareness suggested by the Dods survey is encouraging and there appears to be a clear desire to tackle the issue.

 However, the data also suggests that the main drivers for this are those individuals working directly with older people and that more senior staff do not see malnutrition as a priority.
 The lack of awareness of services, support or pathways means that there is still much work to be done.